 The ewiks Caravan Mover is a well-designed wheel-driving system using effective motors and effective traction drums.
 It is widely used by many caravan owners and greatly respected.
-I spend two thirds of my time in a caravan and greatly appreciate the mobility that ewiks affords me.
-The ability to effortlessly manoeuvre the caravan for position and privacy is invaluable and not something I would want to be without.
+I greatly appreciate the mobility that ewiks affords me the ability to effortlessly manoeuvre the caravan for best position and privacy is invaluable and not something I would want to be without.

-The controller energises all legal combinations of 4 output relays that duplicate the functions of the switches on the handheld control panel.
+The controller switches combinations of 4 output relays that duplicate the functions of the switches on the handheld control panel.
 The functioning of the handheld remains unchanged.
 Connecting the controller to the existing installation is a simple matter that can be undertaken by anyone Installation of the Android phone app is detailed on a Connecting page on this website.

 Provides all the facilities of the hand-held switch panel as well as allowing mobility all around the caravan to be manoeuvred into position.
 Phones running Android 4.2 and higher are supported.
 For convenience the app never goes to sleep, but remains active on the screen until it is shut down, and when it is shut down the Bluetooth connection will be broken.

 There is a flashlight button to let you illuminate the scene should you be making camp after dark.

 Unlike many mobile phone apps this one is fixed to the portrait display orientation, and will not blank the screen after a certain time.
 Care should be taken when pocketing the phone while the program is running since buttons may be pressed unintentionally.
 The app can be put to sleep with the power button and restored the same way.
 On awakening it will need to re-connect, and will attempt to do so automatically.

 The Basic Remote Control Unit